 - Make it super clear what your skills and experience are.

 - Include ‘hooks’, so that potential employers want to know more.

 - Have a clear story demonstrated by your role transitions.

 - Be professionally set out with white space and no spelling or grammar errors (sounds basic but you’d be surprised).

 When I work with my clients on their CV, we go through a process of CV Reinvention.
-I make sure we really bring out the most important elements of their career, highlighting the aspects they will talk about most engagingly in an interview – your CV is often a springboard for the conversation, which is why it’s vital it’s right.
+I make sure we bring out the most important elements of their career, highlighting the aspects they will talk about most engagingly in an interview – your CV is often a springboard for the conversation, which is why it must be right.

 One element technical people, particularly in Financial & Professional Services, forget is to include evidence of their ‘softer’ skills – how they have led teams, developed people, and engaged effectively with clients/customers and prospects – don’t forget these elements.

 There are 2 objectives to using LinkedIn for finding a new job: